garbados/grouchdb/readme.md

 GrouchDB is an open-source NoSQL database that

-* Uses FTP for its API
+* Uses HTTP for its API
 * Strongly consistent
 * Communicates in JSON
 * Query using GrouchReduce